Qu Chuxiao

-Qu Chuxiao (born 28 December 1994) is a Chinese actor and singer.
+Qu Chuxiao (屈楚萧；born 28 December 1994) is a Chinese actor and singer.
 He is best known for the sci-fi film The Wandering Earth, and the television series Bloody Romance and Shining for One Thing.

 Career

 Qu made his acting debut in 2016 with a leading role in the romance web series My Fair Lady.
-He then starred in the historical fiction dramas Ruyi's Royal Love in the Palace, playing Yongqi, and Rule the World, playing Dorgon.
+He then starred in the historical dramas Ruyi's Royal Love in the Palace, playing Yongqi, and Rule the World, playing Dorgon.
 In 2018, Qu gained popularity for his starring role as a shadow assassin in the wuxia web series Bloody Romance.

 Qu debuted on the big screen with a minor role in the comedy film Father and Son in 2017.
 He then starred in the films Twenty, Graduating, and Oh Boy!.
 In 2019, Qu starred in China's first interstellar science fiction film The Wandering Earth, playing the lead role.
 The film was a major success and became the fifth highest-grossing film of all time in China.
 Forbes China listed Qu under their 30 Under 30 Asia 2019 list.

 Qu then starred in the 2021 films Love Will Tear Us Apart and The Yinyang Master.
 In 2022, he starred in the coming-of-age television series Shining for One Thing.